 Safe from the surging of the lonely sea,

 My heart finds rest, my heart finds rest in Thee.

-I remember hearing it once asserted that a white light before the Most Blessed Sacrament was what the Tridentine rules prescribed, and that red lights* were a Franco-Anglo-Irish RC corruption ... one example among so many of how we kept the rules so much better than they did (no, we weren't very nice people, were we?).
-Is there any truth in any of this?
+We used to follow strictly such Roman legislation as the old CIC 1271 and S.R.C.
+3576 (5), which laid down that the light before the Most Holy should be white (but tolerated coloured glass).
+I remember hearing it asserted that red lights* were a Franco-Anglo-Irish RC corruption ... one example among so many of how we kept the rules so much better than they did (no, we weren't very nice people, were we?).

 *In heavily Gothic Victorian churches, we had (sometimes as many as) seven (vide Revelation cap 5 et alibi) red lights burning before the High Altar, but not as an indication of the Sacramental Presence which might have been on a side altar and which, wherever It was, had Its own white light.
 A red light would probably also burn before the image of the Sacred Heart, and a blue one before the Great Mother of God.